ZhgChg.Li

 thread_ts: "${{ needs.start-message.outputs.ts }}"

-This Action is just a container that connects to Slack notifications; it actually reuses the CD-Deploy.yml Action written in the previous article.
+This Action is just a container that connects Slack notifications, actually reusing the CD-Deploy.yml Action written in the previous article.

-• For creating a Slack Bot App and setting message permissions, you can refer to my previous article.
+• For creating the Slack Bot App and setting message permissions, please refer to my previous article.

-• Remember to go to Repo → Secrets to add the corresponding SLACK_BOT_TOKEN and input the Slack Bot App Token value.
+• Remember to add the corresponding SLACK_BOT_TOKEN in Repo → Secrets and enter the Slack Bot App Token value.

-Return to the GAS project → Credentials.gs → Input the Token into the slackBotToken variable.
+Back to the GAS project → Credentials.gs → Insert the Token into the slackBotToken variable.

-Then go to the GAS project → Settings.gs → Change:
+Go to the GAS project → Settings.gs → change:

 const slack = new SlackStub(slackBotToken);